garris/BackstopJS/README.md

 ## Tutorials and Related Links

-- Good news for *Gulp fans*, BackstopJS is written on top of Gulp -- so you'll be right at home. *Grunt fans* -- check out [grunt-backstop](https://github.com/ddluc/grunt-backstop) and this [very nicely written article by Joe Watkins](http://joe-watkins.io/css-visual-regression-testing-with-grunt-backstopjs/)

-- Basic automated regression testing article on [css-tricks.com](http://css-tricks.com/automating-css-regression-testing/)
+- Visual regression testing article on [css-tricks.com](http://css-tricks.com/automating-css-regression-testing/)

 - Automated regression testing for AngularJS (and other) web-apps -- article on [DWB](http://davidwalsh.name/visual-regression-testing-angular-applications)

-- Want to add BackstopJS to your existing gulp build?
+- Want to add BackstopJS to your existing *gulp* build?
 Turns out to be pretty easy – use **gulp-chug**.
-Learn how in this article by [Filip Bartos](http://blog.bartos.me/css-regression-testing/)
+Learn how in this article by [Filip Bartos](http://blog.bartos.me/css-regression-testing/).

+- *Grunt fans* -- check out [grunt-backstop](https://github.com/ddluc/grunt-backstop) and this [very nicely written article by Joe Watkins](http://joe-watkins.io/css-visual-regression-testing-with-grunt-backstopjs/)

 BackstopJS brochure at [http://BackstopJS.org/](http://garris.github.io/BackstopJS/).